rizsotto/Bear/source/bear/man/bear.1.md

 # CONFIG FILE

 Read `citnames` man page for the content of this file. `bear` is not reading the content of this file, but passing the file name to `citnames`.

 # EXIT STATUS

 The exit status of the program is the exit status of the build command.
-Except when the program itself crashes, then it sets to non zero.
+Except when the program itself crashes, then it sets to non-zero.

+# TROUBLESHOOTING

+The potential problems you can face with are: the build with and without Bear behaves differently or the output is empty.

+The most common cause for empty outputs is that the build command did not execute any commands.
+The reason for that could be, because incremental builds not running the compilers if everything is up-to-date.
+Remember, Bear does not understand the build file (eg.: makefile), but intercepts the executed commands.

+The other common cause for empty output is that the build has a "configure" step, which captures the compiler to build the project.
+In case of Bear is using the _wrapper_ mode (read `intercept` man page), it needs to run the configure step with Bear too (and discard that output), before run the build with Bear.

+There could be many reasons for any of these failures.
+It's better to consult with the project wiki page for known problems, before open a bug report.

 # SEE ALSO